Baking Soda: The Secret to At-Home Dental Care

 As it turns out, working baking soda into your dental care regimen is as easy as brushing your teeth!

-We recommend picking up some baking soda toothpaste for two reasons:
+We recommend picking up some soda toothpaste for two reasons:

 1. Baking Soda toothpaste tastes better.

 2. Baking soda is much easier to use every day and reap the benefits.

 Whatever kind you choose, make sure it also has fluoride, an essential ingredient!
 Of course, if you’d rather have plain soda you can find it at your local grocery store.